Jamesun921/project2github/README.md

 - 🛠️ MCP integration with Cursor IDE
 - 📝 Detailed logging and error handling
 - 🌐 Environment variable based configuration
+- ⚡ Fast and reliable performance
+- 🔧 Easy configuration

 ## Prerequisites

+Before you begin, ensure you have:
 - Python 3.6+
 - Git installed and configured
 - GitHub account and personal access token